syeehyn/hinreddit/writeups/report_ck3.md

 ###### Third Layer: Comments

-The csv file contains the information of each specific post in a dataframe where the unit of observation is the individual comment. <br>
+The csv file contains the information of each specific post in a dataframe where the unit of observation is the individual comment.
 `id`: comment id
 `author` : username of the author who make the comment `created_utc` : the epoch date for which the comment is made